Can you live a peaceful life in chaotic times? That depends on your personality and your definition of peace.

 The current world we live in

-The truth is that I’m not peaceful all the time, but there are ways to be more peaceful and avoid some, if not most of the political chaos.
+It’s difficult to be peaceful right now, but there are ways to be more peaceful and avoid some of the political chaos.

 The first step is to turn off the mainstream media.

-Also, consider reading sources like Reuters and the Associated Press who still attempt to report facts without an onslaught of inflammatory adjectives.
+Also, consider reading sources like Reuters and the Associated Press who still attempt to report facts without an onslaught of inflammatory adjectives and a clear agenda.

 It’s not as exciting to read, but it lets you choose your opinion rather than giving it to you.